 Resting metabolism laboratories

-State of the art gym with power rack, free weights, unilateral leg press, biodex dynamometer, 3 atom watt bikes, eccentric ergometer, and capability for various exercise training protocols.
+State of the art gym with power rack, free weights, unilateral leg press, biodex dynamometer, 3 Wattbikes Atom, eccentric ergometer, and capability for various exercise training protocols.

 Food preparation facilities

-We also have access to DXA, 1.5T MRI (soon to be upgraded to 3T), and a clinical research facility for the supply and administration of drugs such as insulin for glucose clamping, and research studies in patients.
+We also have access to DXA, 3T MRI, and a clinical research facility for the supply and administration of drugs such as insulin for glucose clamping, and research studies in patients.

-We are also interested in the mechanisms underpinning adaptation and so our analytical facility and expertise allows for methods including low and high density RT-PCR arrays for muscle gene expression, western blot for protein content/phosphorylation status, HPLC, spectrophotometric and radioenzymatic assays of muscle metabolites and enzyme activities, fluorescence and electron microscopy, and mass spectrometry/isotope ratio of stable isotopes.
+We are interested in the mechanisms underpinning adaptation and so our analytical facility and expertise allows for methods including low and high density RT-PCR arrays for muscle gene expression, western blot for protein content/phosphorylation status, HPLC, spectrophotometric and radioenzymatic assays of muscle metabolites and enzyme activities, fluorescence and electron microscopy, and mass spectrometry/isotope ratio of stable isotopes.
 We have multiple -80 °C freezers room for blood, muscle and saliva sample storage.